shyamvis/LOINC-PII/README.md

 -------------------------------------
-The table in this repo has three columns.
-First column is the LOINC Number, Rule is technically the keyword that helped us to get to that code and finally the Identifier Category shows if it is a Provider, Patient, organization and other related code.
+The table in this repo has seven columns: LOINC_NUM, LONG_COMMON_NAME, PROPERTY, CLASS, Keyword, Category, and CLASSTYPE.